Privacy policy

 13.4.
 Personalized Interpretations

-The interpretation texts generated by our service are provided for informational purposes and aim to contextualize your nutritional profile.
-They do not replace personalized medical advice and do not constitute a medical diagnosis.
+The interpretation information presented by our service (biomarker categorization, Singular Score) is provided for informational purposes and aims to contextualize your nutritional profile.
+It does not replace personalized medical advice and does not constitute a medical diagnosis.

 14. Changes to This Policy